ashleycampion/IrisDataSetProject/README.md

     <dt><a id="Statistical Classification"></a>Statistical Classification</dt>
     <dd>In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known [7].</dd>
     <dt><a id="Supervised learning">Supervised learning</a></dt>
     <dd>Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data.
-This in contrast to <a id="#unsupervised learning">unsupervised learning</a> that does not have the luxury of data that is labelled [5].</dd>
+This in contrast to <a href="#unsupervised learning">unsupervised learning</a> that does not have the luxury of data that is labelled [5].</dd>
     <dt><a id="Unsupervised learning">Unsupervised learning</a></dt>
     <dd>Unsupervised learning is a type of machine learning that looks for previously undetected patterns in a data set with no pre-existing labels and with a minimum of human supervision.
-This in contrast to <a id="#supervised learning">supervised learning</a> that usually makes use of human-labeled data [6].</dd>
+This in contrast to <a href="#supervised learning">supervised learning</a> that usually makes use of human-labeled data [6].</dd>
     <dt></dt>
     <dd></dd>
     <dt></dt>